clayne/hacktical-c/list/README.md

   _hc_baseof(p, t, m, hc_unique(pointer))
 ```

-To remove an item from a list; we don't even need access to the list root, just the item is enough.
+To remove an item from a list; we don't even need access to the list root, the item is enough.

 ```C
 struct hc_list *hc_list_delete(struct hc_list *l) {